Wanru-Ruby-Liu/medicare-switching-project/README.md

 - **ruby_adm_coho21.sas7bdat**: Contains all 2021 Medicare Beneficiary Summary File (MBSF) variables for beneficiaries admitted to AL in 2021.

-- **all_hmo_mbsf21.sas7bdat**: Extends the 2021 MBSF data with select HMO variables from 2020 and 2022, and includes dementia indicators for both MA and FFS beneficiaries.
+- **all_hmo_mbsf21.dta**: A 1/3 random sample of the full synthetic 2021 MBSF data, extended with select HMO variables from 2020 and 2022.
+Includes dementia indicators for both MA and FFS beneficiaries.

-- **allmbsf20vars_coh21.sas7bdat**: Contains 2020 MBSF variables for the 2021 AL admission cohort.
+- **allmbsf20vars_coh21.dta**: A 1/3 random sample of the 2020 MBSF variables for the 2021 assisted living admission cohort.
+Filtered to match the sampled beneficiaries in `all_hmo_mbsf21.dta`.

 - **new_al21.sas7bdat**: State-level AL memory care licensing data for 34 states, including indicators of whether each facility provides dementia care.